cayasso/ustates/README.md

 EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY

-## See Also

- * [iso-3166-2](https://www.npmjs.org/package/iso-3166-2) addresses the same problem space, but works for all countries in the world.
-See the docs there for the API differences.